Media & Entertainment (MAE)

 As Needed.

-In this advanced reporting, hands-on seminar, students explore the role that media plays in the maintenance of a fiscally and culturally healthy community.
-Course work will be split between the classroom and in the field.
+Students explore the role that media plays in the maintenance of a fiscally and culturally healthy community.
+Special emphasis will be placed on the ethical responsibilities of hyper-local, community-centric media.

 Corequisite: None.